 Everyone experiences email bounces from time to time.
 Since the effectiveness of your email marketing hinges on whether your emails reach users’ inboxes, it’s critical to grasp what email bounces are and why they happen.
-When the email you have just sent but not delivered and you will receive a message Like “informing the sender of a previous message that the message has not been delivered (or some other delivery problem occurred) which also precisely goes by the name “Email Bounce”.
+When the email you have just sent but not delivered you will receive a message Like “informing the sender of a previous message that the message has not been delivered (or some other delivery problem occurred) which also precisely goes by the name “Email Bounce”.

 A Non-Delivery Report or NDR is sent by the email server you use.
 The email bounce notification also tells you why your email was not delivered.
-To better comprehend emails that bounce back and what to do for emails never bounce, let’s check out.
+To better comprehend emails that bounce back and what to do for emails that never bounce, let’s check out.

 What Processes are Involved in Delivering an Email?

 Fill out the “To” and “From” boxes and select the “Send” button to send an email.

 For delivery, your email is sent to a Simple Mail Transfer Protocol or SMTP server.
 Consider your SMTP to be a neighborhood post office.
 A DNS or Domain Name Server is used by your SMTP server to verify your email.
 The Domain Name Server is a database of IP addresses and domain names.

 After locating the recipient’s server, the SMTP server sends your email to a Mail Transfer Agent for delivering the email.
 In this context, the MTA will be the postman.

 Your email will now successfully be delivered to the recipient’s mailbox.
 However, the last stage does not always proceed as anticipated.
 Instead, your email disappears before getting delivered to the recipient.
 Well, that is not what actually happens.
 However, a bounced email may give this impression.
 Fortunately, email bounces have apparent reasons which are usually simple to solve.